Spring has Sprung | Weekly Newsletter

 Melanin.in.Med, LLC

-Hi - I'm Morgan, a second year medical student in NYC!
-My content across Instagram and YouTube covers my medical school journey, premed tips, faith, and food.
-I am committed to helping premed students get accepted (with scholarships) leading to the creation of my courses, From Applicant to Accepted!
+Hi - I'm Morgan, a fourth year medical student in NYC!
+My content across Instagram, TikTok and YouTube covers my medicine, mentoriship, and faith.
+I am committed to helping premed students get accepted (with scholarships) leading to the creation of my courses, From Applicant to Accepted, and increasing transparency in medicine!
+Subscribe to receive my weekly newsletter which includes life updates, premed advice, and medical student tips!

 Read more from Melanin.in.Med, LLC